Slow cognitive decline with flavonols, study says

 A huge family of phytochemicals

-Plants contain over 5,000 flavonoid compounds, which play roles in producing cell growth, fighting environmental stress and attracting insects for pollination.
+Plants contain more than 5,000 flavonoid compounds, which play roles in producing cell growth, fighting environmental stress and attracting insects for pollination.

 Flavonols, a type of flavonoid, have been shown in animal and some human studies to reduce inflammation, a major trigger for chronic disease, and are rich sources of antioxidants.
 Antioxidants combat free radicals, "highly unstable molecules that are naturally formed when you exercise and when your body converts food into energy," according to the National Center for Complementary and Integrative Health, part of the National Institutes of Health.